joonyoung-cv/joonyoung-cv.github.io/index.md

 I am a Senior Research Scientist at [Adobe Research](https://research.adobe.com/), San Jose, CA. I received my M.S and Ph.D. degrees in Electrical Engineering from KAIST, Korea in 2009 and 2015 respectively.
 During my graduate study, I worked at the Robotics and Computer Vision Lab with Prof. In So Kweon as my advisor.
 I was an intern at Adobe (San Jose, CA) in 2015 and 2014, and at Microsoft Reseach Asia (Beijing, China) in 2010.
 I received the B.S degree in Electrical and Electronic Engineering from Yonsei University, Korea in 2008.
 My research area includes computer vision, deep learning, and machine learning.

 **Industrial Activities.**
-* Tech Excellence Award winner @ Adobe, 2021
+* Tech Excellence Award @ Adobe, 2021
-I received the 2021 Tech Excellence Award from Adobe - *This is a peer-nominated award for employees who have made exceptional technical contributions to support our business.*
+I received Tech Excellence Award at Adobe, given to ten technical employees at most each year. - *This is a peer-nominated award for employees who have made exceptional technical contributions to support our business.*
 * [Roto Brush 2](https://www.youtube.com/watch?v=FsSazQ1pRBU) in After Effects, 2020
 This is an object masking tool for video.
-The core technology of this function is ML-based mask propagation, which I led the research and development.
+The core technology behind this feature is ML-based mask propagation, which I led the research and development.
 * [Video Smart Tags](https://medium.com/adobetech/how-adobes-enhanced-smart-tags-capability-empowers-marketers-to-find-the-most-relevant-ugc-video-44a50f3ba6c2) in Adobe Experience Manager UGC, 2018
-This is a video auto-tagging feature that contributed.
+This is a video auto-tagging feature that I contributed.
 * [Smart Looks]((https://helpx.adobe.com/photoshop-elements/how-to/apply-effects-smart-looks.html)) in Photoshop Elements, 2016
 This is an one-click creative color adjustment tool.
-I developed the core technique behind this feature during my internship.
+I developed the core technique behind this feature.

 **Acamedic Activities.**